puntoclassic/django-menu/README.md

 # shop-django
-Example of ecommerce developed with Django.
+Example of food delivery with django
 ** ONLY LEARNING PURPOSE ** NON COMMERCIAL PROJECT